MhmdFasihi/Black-Litterman-Crypto/README.md

     cd black-litterman-crypto
     ```

-2. Install the required dependencies:

-    ```sh
-    pip install -r requirements.txt
-    ```

 ## Usage

-1. Prepare your cryptocurrency price data in a CSV file.

-2. Modify the script to point to your data file if necessary.

-3. Run the script:

-    ```sh
-    python black_litterman_allocation_crypto_related_views.py
-    ```

-4. View the output and visualizations to analyze the optimal portfolio weights.
+1. View the output and visualizations to analyze the optimal portfolio weights.

 ## Contributing